You love theatre.

 Call for Company Members!

-Open Theatre Project is excited to announce the OPENING of our doors once again with a Invitation for New Company Members for our 2021/2022 return.
+Open Theatre Project is excited to announce the OPENING of our doors once again with a Invitation for New Company Members.
 While away from the stage, our Company Members spent the last year examining our history and governing structures through an anti-racist lens in order to begin restructuring for the future.

 Open Theatre Project creates theatre that fosters engaged communities, cultivates empathy and forges authentic relationships.
 We recognize that many of the traditional operating principles of OTP and the American theatre have been rooted in white supremacist structures.
 At OTP, we commit to transparency in exposing and removing these structures in all aspects of our company.

 We will constantly work towards anti-racist action; by identifying, resisting, and removing white supremacist structures both in and out of the rehearsal room.

 We are committed to community relationships that are transformative rather than transactional.